 In order for a child to be eligible for admission to Early Education they must be fully potty trained and able to attend to their needs in the restroom.
-We understand that these children may need assistance from time to time; however, if a child has three accidents in one week, we will ask that the child stay home for three days to potty train.
-The child can then return to school and try again.
+We understand that these children may need assistance from time to time.